Wasim-Zaman/diagnosis_backend/README.md

 - Helmet.js is used to set various HTTP headers for security
 - Rate limiting is implemented to prevent abuse
 - CORS is enabled and can be configured as needed
-- All routes use appropriate authentication middleware
+- JWT authentication is used for protected routes
+- Input validation is performed using Joi

 ## Contributing